mibbbbbn7/ergo_mibbbbbn/readme.md

 ## ⚡​ FLASHING

+QMK were written so each half uses the same firmware build, but it is important to **connect the right half to the computer**.

 If **no firmware modifications** are needed, flash the firmware build onto your two Raspberry Pi Picos:

 1. Connect each Pico to your computer while holding the boot button.